Maheshmali1/Drum-Kit/README.md

 The project also includes a visual animation when the pad is clicked to give a more realistic drumming experience.
 The code and instructions for the project can be found in this Github repository,

+HOW to play :
+1) click the drum pads shown.
+2) You can also press the keybaord keys!!

 Give it a try and unleash your inner drummer!"

 <a href = "https://maheshmali1.github.io/Drum-Kit/">Live demo - Drum Kit<a>